-On Monday, November 5th, four TURBO grants were awarded to new technical-medical research proposals.
-The grants are part of the TURBO program, a collaboration between the University of Twente and the Radboudumc.
+On Wednesday, October 7th, four TURBO grants were awarded to new technical-medical research proposals.
+The grants are part of the TURBO program, a collaboration between the University of Twente (TechMed Centre) and the Radboudumc.
 With these grants, research groups from both institutions can further develop an innovative idea with the intent of subsequently submitting it to an external grant provider.
-The TURBO program is now in its second year.
+The TURBO program is now in its fourth year.

-The TURBO program started in 2017 and is an acronym for 'Twente University RadBoudumc Opportunities'.
-It ties in with the TopFit program, which gives further effect to the ‘Concepts for a Healthy Life' innovation profile of the East region in the Netherlands.
-The purpose of a TURBO grant is to prepare a project for acquiring larger, external grants, such as those provided by national and European funds and companies that are active in the field of health care and technology.
-In the TechMed Magazine of May 2018 two scientists tell more about one of the winning studies from last year: The simulation of the blood-brain barrier for the development of personalised medicine.
+The TURBO program started in 2017 and is an acronym for 'Twente University Radboudumc Opportunities.'
+It ties in with the TOPFIT program, which gives further effect to the ‘Concepts for a Healthy Life' innovation profile of the East region in the Netherlands.
+The purpose of a TURBO grant is to prepare a project for acquiring larger, external funding, such as those provided by national and European funds and companies that are active in the field of health care and technology.